Blog

 Implications

 Nursing homes remain in the spotlight given the enormous effects of the pandemic on older adults and particularly those residing in congregate care settings.
 Reform recommendations are coming from many areas including proposals from industry associations calling for additional funding through Medicaid, new allowable cost guidelines, and reform to VBP programs, particularly at the state level.
 The National Academies of Sciences, Engineering, and Medicine through the Committee on the Quality of Care in Nursing Homes is completing a comprehensive review of care delivery, regulation, reimbursement, and quality to develop a set of findings and recommendations for improving the quality of care in today’s nursing homes.
 It is clear that change remains on the horizon for nursing homes including downward pressure on Medicare reimbursement, how state Medicaid agencies will react to Medicare payment system change as well as a renewed focus on quality improvement, and market pressures increasing the demand for care delivered in people’s homes.
 The impacts of these reform efforts taken together will be significant for the nursing home industry, state Medicaid agencies, health plans, and people in need of post-acute and long-term care.
-For questions, please contact HMA Senior Consultant Aaron Tripp.
+For questions, please contact our expert below.